-Chord names may look like an indecipherable jumble of letters and numbers.
-But once you learn how to read chord names and chord symbols, they'll become an incredibly useful tool.
+Chord names may look like a scary jumble of letters and numbers at first.
+But once you learn how to read them, they'll become an incredibly useful tool.

 Learn the most important guitar chords